Ecology local planning requirements

 Ecology information required

-Any assessment should follow a mitigation hierarchy i.e. avoid impacts, then to mitigate unavoidable impacts, and, as a last resort, to compensate for unavoidable residual impacts that remain after avoidance and mitigation measures, and include proposals for the long term maintenance and management of wildlife and any remaining areas of ecological value.
+Any assessment should follow a mitigation hierarchy i.e. avoid impacts, then mitigate unavoidable impacts, and, as a last resort, compensate for unavoidable residual impacts that remain after avoidance and mitigation measures, and include proposals for the long term maintenance and management of wildlife and any remaining areas of ecological value.

-The Ecology Unit can provide details of local experts able to carry out specialised species or habitat assessments using local knowledge.
+The Ecology Service can provide details of local experts able to carry out specialised species or habitat assessments using local knowledge.
 We should be alerted to any issues relating to badger setts, because the location of these will not normally be published online with other application details, due to the exceptional threats to this species.

 Natural England provide standing advice for protected species and guidance in respect of wildlife and development.
 They can also help with the separate licensing process.